Elijas/sec-downloader/README.md

 ## Features

-- Instead of being saved to disk, files are directly downloaded into memory.
+- Files are downloaded to a temporary folder, immediately read into memory, and then deleted.
 - Use “glob” pattern to select which files are read to memory.

 ## How to use